🔥

 Truth is, even 100 seems enough if most of them are messages like: Is this item in stock?
 Does it come in red?
 What’s my order status?

-And you’re expected to send an answer in under 2 minutes.
+On top of that, you’re expected to send an answer in under 2 minutes.

 In this article:

-Boost your customer service with WhatsApp chatbots!
+Boost customer experience with WhatsApp chatbots!

 Looking for different types of chatbots you can implement to help your business grow?
 Check out these articles: